dchirdon/BlackJackProject/README.md

 *Difficulties - tracking each, object, their methods, method calls, constructors and assignments was by far the most difficult part of this project.

-**Adding values to the cards wasn't difficult, but calling the proper getValue() method was difficult.
+**Adding values to the cards wasn't difficult, but calling the proper getValue() method was one of the most challgenging puzzle pieces in constructing this simple BlackJack program.

 **Ace was assigned a value of 1.
 Future iterations of the program will include ways for the program to calculate best value of the ace's worth based on current hand

-*Comments
+**Comments:

-**In-program comments were generally left in for me to go back and study the logic.
+***In-program comments were generally left in for me to go back and study the logic.